metamath/lamp-guide/docs/index.md

 You will see various transforms, depending on the version of the tool and its configuration settings.
 However, that list is likely to include insert, elide, swap, and associate.

+##### Trying out the swap transform

 Let's start with swap, which is a simple transform and thus makes a good starting point.

 > Select Swap: X = Y => Y = X